Shipping

 5+ LPs2+ lb$6–8$12–18

 Weights include the record, jacket, poly sleeves, and LP mailer.
-Media Mail rates are the same regardless of distance.
-Priority Mail varies by zone.
+Media Mail rates are the same regardless of distance; Priority varies by zone.

 International